firestuff/adsb-tools/protocols/beast.md

 external time, but receiving software can calculate its offset from other receiving stations across multiple packets, and then use the differences between station receive timing to calculate signal source position.

+FlightAware's dump1090 fork sends 0x000000000000 when it has no MLAT data.

+## RSSI
+FlightAware's dump1090 fork sends 0xff when it has no RSSI data.

 ## Examples